RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 [D. A. Broido et al., Appl.
 Phys.
 Lett.
 91, 231922 (2007)](https://pubs.aip.org/aip/apl/article-abstract/91/23/231922/334217/Intrinsic-lattice-thermal-conductivity-of?redirectedFrom=fulltext)

 # General scope
-In this tutorial we will learn how to calculate the lattice thermal conductivity from the iterative solution of the phonon Boltzmann equation.
+In this tutorial, you will learn how  to calculate the lattice thermal conductivity in the mode-coupling formalism, including collective and off-diagonal contributions up to fourth-order interactions.

 The tutorial covers:
 * the basic features included in the thermal conductivity routine of TDEP